Exponents and front fluctuations in the quenched Kardar-Parisi-Zhang universality class of one- and two- dimensional interfaces: 2D critical exponents

 \section{2D critical exponents}

 Following the same methodology used in Sec.\ \ref{sec:res1d:Fc}, for our simulations in $d=2$ we obtain $\theta = 0.803(1)$ and $F_c = 1.703(1)$ after fitting the $L=1024$ data to Eq.~\eqref{eq:v_F}, see Fig.~\ref{fig:vF}(b).
-We are not aware of previous reports in the literature of the value of $F_c$ in $d = 2$ for the model we are presently studying.
+To our knowledge, this result is new, as we are not aware of previous reports in the literature of the value of $F_c$ in $d = 2$ for the model we are presently studying.

 On the other hand, Table~\ref{tab:exponents2D} records our estimates for the remaining scaling exponents ($\delta$, $\beta$, $z$, and $\alpha$) as obtained for several system sizes in $d = 2$, computed using the same methodology as in the 1D model.
 As expected below the upper critical dimension, the scaling exponent values depend substantially on the dimensionality of the system.
 In particular, the growth of the average front is now ruled by $\delta = 0.560(3)$, see Fig.\ \ref{fig:h_vs_t}(b), whereas the time behavior of the roughness is described by $\beta = 0.417(2)$ for the largest system size considered in this work, see Fig.\ \ref{fig:w_vs_t}(b).
 As for $d = 1$, a relatively extended growth regime is observed before pinning, as evidenced in Fig.~\ref{fig:w_vs_t}(b).
 Note also that the theoretical prediction $\delta + \beta = 1$ is not satisfied for $d = 2$ so accurately as in the 1D case.